grimreaper619/JesterToken/README.md

 1% of JesterToken goes to charity wallet in BNB

+3% goes to lottery which is picked weekly

 3% of JesterToken is distributed among the holders of JesterToken by ratio (they can choose in the contract Bscan BNB-BTC-JEST)

 Anti whale (Sell limit per day, Hold limit)